 The recipe I’m sharing with you today is not quite as easy as adding water to a pancake dry mix like Krusteaz, but it’s far from difficult.
 (Of course, if you do want an “add water only” keto pancake mix, you could try Birch Benders keto pancake mix.)

 I do recommend a high-powered blender, such as a Blendtec, to ensure the batter is mixed well.

 If you do NOT have a high-powered blender, then you can use an electric hand mixer and a large bowl.

-Whether you use a blender or an electric mixer, the instructions are the same.
+Whether you use a blender or an electric mixer, the instructions for the best keto pancake recipe are the same.
 Dump all the ingredients in and mix!